JSheare/TGF_and_glow_search_program/README.md

 (i.e. commands like this are possible):

     tgf-search-cl yymmdd yymmdd detector --combo --allscints --aircraft

-### **Additional (developer) modes:**
-The program also includes several bonus modes that are largely intended for developer use; they include:
-- **'pickle' mode** - Serializes and saves imported data for later use OR imports previously-serialized data.
-Flag: --pickle

-- **'skshort' Mode** - Skips the short event search algorithm.
-Flag: --skshort

-- **'skglow' mode** - Skips the long event search algorithm.
-Flag: --skglow

 ### **Adaptive Mode:**
 If the data that you're trying to search is from an instrument with an arbitrary scintillator configuration and/or an